conan-io/docs/tutorial/consuming_packages/getting_started/use_tools_as_conan_packages.rst

 Read more
 ---------

-- Using MinGW as tool_requires...
+- Using MinGW as tool_requires
-- Using tool_requires in profiles?
+- Using tool_requires in profiles
+- Using conf to set a toolchain from a tool requires